Owanesh/ETH2324/docs/REPORT.md

 <b>
 Group <code>0xe</code> - Salvatore Busiello, Nicholas Montana, Alex Parri
 </b><br/>
-<i>vC0rp Virtual Machine</i>
+*vC0rp* Virtual Machine
 </center>

 ---

-This is a report for the Ethical Hacking course directed by Daniele Friolo and Davide Guerri of the Academic Year 23/24 at Sapienza University of Rome.
+This is a report for the Ethical Hacking course directed by Daniele Friolo and Davide Guerri for the Academic Year 23/24 at Sapienza University of Rome.

 We were instructed to design a virtual machine (VM) containing deliberate vulnerabilities and to create a written report documenting the machine itself and three different paths to obtain remote access and finally escalate privileges to root user.